fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.TrafficManager/v1.0/New-AzureRmTrafficManagerEndpoint.md

 PS C:\>New-AzureRmTrafficManagerEndpoint -EndpointStatus Enabled -Name "contoso" -ProfileName "ContosoProfile" -ResourceGroupName "ResourceGroup11" -Type AzureEndpoints -Priority 1 -TargetResourceId "/subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/Default-Web-CentralUS/providers/Microsoft.Web/sites/contoso-web-app" -Weight 10
 ```

-This command creates an azure_2 endpoint named contoso in the profile named ContosoProfile in resource group ResouceGroup11.
+This command creates an Azure endpoint named contoso in the profile named ContosoProfile in resource group ResouceGroup11.
-The azure_2 endpoint points to the azure_2 Web App whose azure_2 Resource Manager ID is given by the URI path in *TargetResourceId*.
+The Azure endpoint points to the Azure Web App whose Azure Resource Manager ID is given by the URI path in *TargetResourceId*.
 The command does not specify the *EndpointLocation* parameter because the Web App resource supplies the location.

 ## PARAMETERS